 Do you pray for your marriage?
-If so (which we hope you do) we encourage you to strengthen your prayers and pray scriptures for your marriage.
+If so (which we hope you do) we encourage you to pray scriptures for your marriage.

 “Someone said that a successful marriage requires partners of steel.
 I believe that is true.
 But I would add that prayer is the anvil upon which the partners in a successful marriage must be shaped.
 If you and your spouse follow a proper plan to pray, God will shape you according to His desires and will make your marriage everything He wants it to be.

 “Someone said, “What is a proper plan of prayer?
 It is simply a plan that helps you and your spouse consistently and fervently pray God’s will for all areas of your relationship.
 God loves you so much that He revealed His will for every area of your life in His Word.
 For your marriage to reach the highest level possible, you and your partner must know God’s will for your relationship and live accordingly.
 The best way to begin is to pray God’s very Word, asking Him to carry out His will in your lives.”
 (Lee Roberts, from the book, “Praying God’s Will for My Marriage”)

 And that’s what we’d like to do in this Marriage Message.
 As we’ve said before, the principles for loving each other in marriage are the principles for living that God reveals throughout the Bible.
 So with that in mind, we’d like to encourage you to not only read the principles for living that are given to us in the Bible, and to live them out, but to also pray scriptures as you pray for each other.

 But what if you are the only one who is praying in your marriage?

 “Your prayers for your marriage have power, even when you are the only one praying.
 That’s because the two of you are one in the eyes of God, and what one does affects the other —either for good or for bad.
 Of course, the power is even greater when the two of you pray together, but I don’t want to belabor that point.
 If you have a husband (wife) who will pray with you, consider yourself blessed.
 Most people don’t have that.